-Cognitive therapy is based on the theory that much of how we feel is determined by what we think.
+Cognitive behavioral therapy (CBT) is based on the theory that much of how we feel is determined by what we think.
 Disorders, such as depression, are believed to be the result of faulty thoughts and beliefs.
-By correcting these inaccurate beliefs, the person’s perception of events and emotional state improve.
+In this method and theory of psychotherapy, it’s believed that by correcting these inaccurate beliefs, the person’s perception of events and emotional state improve.

-Research on depression has shown that people with depression often have inaccurate beliefs about themselves, their situation and the world.
+Research on depression, for instance, has shown that people with depression often have inaccurate beliefs about themselves, their situation, and the world around them.
 A list of common cognitive errors and real life examples is listed below:

 Example — When walking down the hallway at work, John says hello to the company CEO.
 The CEO does not respond and keeps walking.
 John interprets this as the CEO’s lack of respect for him.
 He gets demoralized and feels rejected.
 However, the CEO’s behavior may have nothing to do with John.
 He may have been preoccupied about an upcoming meeting, or had a fight with his wife that morning.
 If John considered that the CEO’s behavior may not be related to him personally, he is likely to avoid this negative mood.